 The regret bound described in Section~\ref{sec:anytime-regret} depends on~$\sqrt{T}$; this is known as a ``zeroth-order'' regret bound.
 In some scenarios the cost of the best expert up to time $T$ can be far less than $T$.
 This makes the problem somewhat easier, and it is possible to improve the regret bound.
 Formally, let $L_T^*$ denote the total cost of the best expert until time~$T$.
 Then $L_T^* \leq T$ due to our assumption that all costs are at most~$1$.
 A ``first-order'' regret bound depends on $\sqrt{L_T^*}$ instead of~$\sqrt{T}$.

 The only modification to the algorithm is to change the learning rate.
 If the costs are ``smaller than expected'', then intuitively time is progressing ``slower than expected''.
-We will adopt an elegant idea of \citet{AuerCG02}, which is to use the algorithm's cost itself as a measure of the progression of time, and to incorporate this into the learning rate.
-They call this a ``self-confident'' learning rate.
+We will adopt an elegant idea from \citet{AuerCG02}, which is to use the algorithm's cost itself as a measure of the progression of time, and to incorporate this into the learning rate.
+They called this a ``self-confident'' learning rate.